 What is an MCP Server?

-You can think of the MCP Server as a universal translator that mediates between two worlds: the world of existing business logic and the world of modern AI.
-It ensures that requests, information, and processes end up exactly where they're needed—no matter how complex a company's internal structure may be.
+MCP is often compared to “USB-C for AI”: it represents a standardized bridge that allows an AI model to connect “plug-ins” or services.
+A connection between existing business logic and the world of modern AI.
+It ensures that requests, information, and processes end up exactly where they are needed, no matter how complex a company's internal structure may be.

 MCP Server in Live Testing